-Over the past 3 years, life has taught me that love is not built overnight, but rather nail by nail and brick by brick.
-I used to think that the service I was looking for was supposed to be big, but now I see that service and building doesn’t need to happen in some grand fashion.
+Over the past 3 years, life has taught me that love is not built overnight, but rather nail-by-nail and brick-by-brick.
+I used to think that the service I was looking for was supposed to be big, but now I see that service and building don’t need to happen in some grand fashion.
 Just simple almost insignificant acts of love like a kind word, a hug, an extended hand, a small gift, an afternoon… something that speaks to the heart and says, “I see you.”

 Building is hard work.

-It takes breaking ourselves down and offering our heart.
-But, if we build up others they become stronger, and in return we are too.
+It takes breaking ourselves down and offering our hearts.
+But, if we build up others they become stronger, and in return, we are too.
 As our hands become callused our heart becomes tender and true strength can then become an integral part of who we are.
-I know all to well what sweet Marjorie Pay Hinckley felt when she said, “Oh how we need each other.”
-I need you, sister.
-I can not face this life alone.
+I know all too well what sweet Marjorie Pay Hinckley felt when she said, “Oh how we need each other.”
+I need you, sister, I can not face this life alone.

 May we become strong women together as we lift each other up.